mapbender/mapbender-documentation/en/book/translation.rst

 * ...

-create xliff-files for your language
+Create xliff-files for your language
 *************************************
 If your language is not translated yet, it is easy to add a new language.

 * Check the translation directories and create a new file by copying an existing locale
-* translate the source-tags
+* translate the source-tags into the traget-tags
 * clear your cache

 Naming conventions and locations
 **********************************
-Symfony looks for translation files in the following directories: in the following order:
+Symfony looks for translation files in the following directories in the following order:

 * the <kernel root directory>/Resources/translations
 * the <kernel root directory>/Resources/<bundle name>/translations